globances-dev/globance/replit.md

 - Tailwind CSS for styling

 ## System Architecture
 The project utilizes a modern web stack with React 18 (Vite, TypeScript, Tailwind CSS) for the frontend and Node.js (Express, TypeScript) for the backend. **Supabase** (via a service-role client) is the only database layer.
-All persistence flows through Supabase RPC calls and service-role queries—no DATABASE_URL values or Postgres connection pools are required.
+All persistence flows through Supabase RPC calls and service-role queries—no DATABASE_URL values or Supabase connection pools are required.
 Authentication is managed via JWT.
 Radix UI provides a consistent design system for the UI/UX.

 **Key Features:**
 - **Cloud Mining Packages**: 6 tiered packages (10 USDT - 1000 USDT) offering 2.5% - 3.0% daily returns.